US STOCKS-Wall Street ends higher as economic data fuels rate-pause bets

 The prospect of a "softer landing" for the U.S. economy also supported demand for growth stocks and other riskier assets at the expense of defensive stocks, Haworth added.

+Nvidia NVDA.O rose 1% to close at its highest ever.
+It was Wall Street's most traded company, with $35.5 billion worth of shares exchanged during the session.

+Mastercard MA.N and Visa V.N gained around 0.5% each after a report said the companies were preparing to raise credit card fees.

-HP IncHPQ.Ntumbled after the personal computer maker trimmed its annual forecast due to slowing demand.
+HP IncHPQ.N tumbled 6.6% after the personal computer maker trimmed its annual forecast due to slowing demand.

 Traders' bets on the Fed leaving interest rates unchanged in September stood at nearly 89%, up from 86% the day before, while bets of a pause in November rose to 54% from about 52%, the CME Group's FedWatch tool showed.